TenebrisNoctua/PluginEssentials/docs/api-reference/plugin-components/members/Widget.md

 ```lua
 function Widget(Scope: Scope): (props: WidgetProperties) -> DockWidgetPluginGui
 ```
-Initializes the Widget component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a PluginGui that displays its contents inside a dockable Roblox Studio window.

 ## Default Syntax